-Opiates are among the most addictive substances in the U.S. So many people are being prescribed painkillers, whether it be for acute pain or chronic pain, and end up having addiction by the time they are done with their prescription.
-The main drug found in most prescription painkillers, such as OxyContin and Percocet, is an opioid called Oxycodone.
-According to the Centers for Disease Control and Prevention (CDC), 46 people die every day from overdoses involving prescription opioids.
-In 2017, prescription opioids continue to contribute to the epidemic in the U.S. – they were involved in more than 35% of all opioid overdose deaths.
+Opiates are among the most addictive substances in the U.S. Many people are being prescribed painkillers, whether it be for acute pain or chronic pain, and end up having addiction by the time they are done with their prescription.
+The primary drug found in most prescription painkillers, such as OxyContin and Percocet, is an opioid called Oxycodone.
+According to the Centers for Disease Control and Prevention (CDC), 46 people die from overdoses involving prescription opioids every day.
+In 2017, prescription opioids continued to contribute to the epidemic in the U.S. – they were involved in more than 35% of all opioid overdose deaths.

 To detox from opiates, you can go many different routes.
-Such options for detoxing off pain meds include therapy, group support groups, natural herbs, cold turkey, and many more, but the one medication that has proven to be the best at safely getting addicts off opiates with little to no withdrawal symptoms is Buprenorphine.
+Such options for detoxing off pain meds include therapy, group support groups, natural herbs, cold turkey, and many more.
+Still, the one medication that has proven to be the best at safely getting addicts off opiates with little to no withdrawal symptoms is Buprenorphine.

 What is Buprenorphine?

-Buprenorphine is used specifically for opioid addiction.
-It usually comes by the name Suboxone or Sublocade.
-Suboxone is known to be preferred of the three because it discourages abuse and can block the user from getting high.
-Sublocade is the latest alternative in opioid treatment and should only be used in initial treatment off opioids.
+Buprenorphine is explicitly used for opioid addiction, and it usually comes by the name Suboxone or Sublocade.
+Suboxone is the preferred three because it discourages abuse and can block the user from getting high (The naloxone part of buprenorphine/naloxone is known as an opioid antagonist or “blocker”).
+Sublocade is the latest alternative in opioid treatment and should only be used in the initial therapy off opioids.

 How Does Sublocade Work?

 Sublocade (buprenorphine) is a brand-name prescription medication.
-It’s used to treat moderate to severe opioid use disorders.
-It helps prevent cravings and withdrawal symptoms that you may get if you stop taking opioid drugs.
-These drugs include both prescription drugs, such as morphine, oxycodone, and fentanyl, and illegal drugs such as heroin.
+It’s used to treat moderate to severe opioid use disorders, and it helps prevent cravings and withdrawal symptoms that you may get if you stop taking opioid drugs.
+These drugs include prescription drugs, such as morphine, oxycodone, fentanyl, and illegal drugs, such as heroin.

 Sublocade is given as an injection in your belly just under the skin.
-A healthcare provider would be administering the injection once a month in a clinic.
-Treatment and counseling are also suggested along with the prescription.
+A healthcare provider would administer the injection once a month in a clinic.
+Treatment and counseling are also suggested, along with the prescription.